beingsaurabh/java-student-management-system/README.md

 */

-This is a basic student mangement system console application using JAVA programming.
+This is a basic student management system console application using JAVA programming.
 Used Properties:
 #File Handling
 #Exception Handling